The problem of DNA sequence classification is central to several application domains in molecular

 RAM usage than CLARK or CLARK-l, but it does offer a higher sensitivity than CLARK

-at the species level (see our preprint).
+at the species level (see the peer-reviewed publication in Bioinformatics).

 CLARK-S completes the series of classifiers from the CLARK framework.

-First, in the context of BACs assignments, CLARK shows a high discriminative power when assigning
+First, in the context of BACs assignments, CLARK shows a high discriminative power when assigning sequences

-chromosome arms and, for the first time, centromeres labels to 15K barley BACs and 51K barley unigenes.
+to chromosome arms and, for the first time, centromeres labels to 15K barley BACs and 51K barley unigenes.